Thraka/SadConsoleEditor/README.md

-## Entity editor
+## Game object editor

-The entity editor allows you to create entity objects which are animated consoles.
+The game object editor allows you to create entity objects which are animated consoles.

 .. more to come ..